FrancescoBonzi/UniboCalendarStats/README.md

-# Unibo Calendar Stats
+# UniboCalendar Stats

-A desktop application built with Electron that provides statistical analysis and visualization of Unibo Calendar usage data.
+A desktop application built with Electron that provides statistical analysis and visualization of UniboCalendar usage data.
 The app downloads data from a remote database and displays various charts and statistics about user enrollments, course popularity, and usage patterns.

 ⚠️ This application contains the logic to present the logs of [unibocalendar.it](https://unibocalendar.it), but this data is private and not available to everybody. ⚠️